jamsHuang/jamsHuang.github.io/blog/20181101/README.md

 ```

 ### Step 3- Git your repository
 create a new repository that you wanna git with and copy
 ![git](img/pic4.png)

 in terminal go to the folder where you're going to place your repository
 and type
 ```
-git clone git@github.com:yourGithubID/repository.git
+git clone git@github.com:yourGithubID/repository.git(this is what you just copied)
 ```
 now you can git to your github lol